 Please note that by completing and submitting a Deferral Application you are authorizing the Registrar’s Office to contact those who have provided documentation submitted with your application, including but not limited to medical documentation, for purposes of verifying authenticity.

 Any questions related to deferring a final examination or take-home examination should be directed to:

-Online Deferral Application Form (currently unavailable for the summer term)
+Online Deferral Application Form (currently unavailable)

 Deferral Self-declaration for Academic Accommodation Form (PDF)

 Personalized Examination Schedule (via Carleton Central)

 Rules and Procedures for Writing an Exam